The Challenging Conditions Myth

 Paddle TV's "Extreme" Gear Review

-This "extreme" mantra also appears in things like gear reviews.
-In a YouTube drysuit review that Paddle TV posted in September 2021, the narrator perpetuates the myth that thermal protection is only for extreme conditions - repeating phrases like "extreme conditions", "extreme cold", "freezing or very cold water" when talking about thermal protection.
-This kind of information misleads paddlers and undermines cold water safety because in reality, most people will experience maximum-intensity cold shock at water temperatures between 50-60F (10-15C).
-That's a scientific fact that Paddle TV completely ignores.
+This mischaracterization of thermal protection as "extreme" also appears in gear reviews.
+For example, in a YouTube drysuit review posted by Paddle TV in September 2021, the narrator perpetuates the myth that thermal protection is only for extreme conditions - repeating phrases like "extreme conditions", "extreme cold", and "freezing or very cold water" when talking about thermal protection.
+This kind of information ignores the scientific fact that most people will experience maximum-intensity cold shock at water temperatures between 50-60F (10-15C).

 -